Practice overview

 (3) foreign judgment registration proceedings in the BVI Commercial Court (2-day hearing in March 2024).

-• Middle East construction infrastructure arbitration (US$1.5 billion) – Acting as junior counsel in a high-value construction arbitration concerning termination, delay and consequential losses arising out a major infrastructure project in the Middle East.
+• Abu Dhabi infrastructure arbitration (US$1.5 billion) – Acting as junior counsel in a US$1.5 billion construction arbitration concerning termination, delay and consequential losses arising out a major infrastructure project in Abu Dhabi.

 • LCIA arbitration (US$4m) – Acting as sole counsel for the successful claimant in an LCIA arbitration in the oil & gas sector.

-• Award challenge under s.67/s.68 of Arbitration Act 1996 (Comm Ct) – Acting as sole counsel in a challenge to an LCIA award arising out of a Middle Eastern arbitration under s.67 (jurisdiction) and s.68 (procedural irregularity) of the Arbitration Act 1996.
+• Award challenge under s.67/s.68 of Arbitration Act 1996 (Comm Ct) – Acting as sole counsel in the Commercial Court in a challenge to an LCIA award arising out of a Middle Eastern arbitration under s.67 (jurisdiction) and s.68 (procedural irregularity) of the Arbitration Act 1996.

 • Arbitration enforcement proceedings (Comm Ct, US$100m) – Assisting as junior counsel in potential Commercial Court enforcement proceedings concerning multiple LCIA awards valued at over US$100m.